-certain contaminants in water provided by public water systems.
-Drinking water may reasonably be expected to contain at least small amounts of some contaminants.
+In order to ensure that tap water is safe to drink, USEPA and the CDPH prescribe regulations that limit the amount of certain contaminants in water provided by public water systems.
+CDPH regulations also establish limits for contaminants in bottled water that provide the same protection for public health.
+Drinking water, including bottled water, may reasonably be expected to contain at least small amounts of some contaminants.
 The presence of contaminants does not necessarily indicate that water poses a health risk.